How to Get a Tattoo License in Arizona (2026 Guide)

 Follow Infection Control Procedures

-If you are not an employee, following the Bloodborne Pathogens Standard is still an excellent way to protect yourself and your clients from workplace infection, disease, and allergic reaction.
+If you are not an employee, following the Bloodborne Pathogens Standard is still a best practice.
+It helps protect both you and your clients from infection, disease transmission, and allergic reactions.

 2026 Legislative Update